The Beginner’s Guide to Airmiles (Avios Points)

 - Trains, ferries and car hire

-The options are almost endless so please keep an eye of the blog for regular ideas and updates.
+The options are almost endless so please keep an eye on the blog for regular ideas and updates.

 One of the easiest ways to collect airmiles is through credit card reward schemes and the sign-up bonuses they offer.
 It’s unbelievably easy and takes very little time.
 Please follow the link here to my credit card overview page, which is updated regularly and includes sign-up bonuses for various credit cards available to UK citizens.

 For Avios the best current options are as follows.
 I’ve split between free cards and cards with an annual fee:

 - The American Express Preferred Rewards Gold Card: By far the most generous of all free cards available.
 Free for the first 12 months with 20,000 reward points offered when you spend £2,000 in the first 3 months.
-Note that a higher amount of 22,000 reward points is available you use this link.
+Note that a higher amount of 22,000 reward points is available when you use this link.
 Recent changes to American Express rules now mean that to qualify for the sign up bonus you cannot have held a personal American Express credit card in the last 24 months.
 There are however 3 exceptions which can be combined for a maximum of 83,000 points – learn more about the sign up bonus restrictions and our suggested strategy here.
 Click HERE to see my recent article for various other benefits connected with the Amex Gold Card.
 Note this is a charge card and needs to be repaid in full each month.
 A great benefit of this card is the 2 free lounge passes offered, making that travel experience even more pleasant.

 - British Airways American Express: 5,000 miles when you spend £1,000 in the first 3 months.
 No annual fee.
 Please click HERE for my recent review and the additional benefits offered by the card.
-You can earn a total of 6,000 avios if you use this unique link and scrolling down to the free BA Amex Card.
+You can earn a total of 6,000 Avios if you use this unique link and scroll down to the free BA Amex card.